 Investing: A Guide for the Perplexed

-Stephanie Genkin is an independent fee-only CERTIFIED FINANCIAL PLANNER™.
+Stephanie Genkin is an independent fee-only CERTIFIED FINANCIAL PLANNER™, Certified Divorce Financial Analyst® and Certified Life Coach.
 Previously, she was a senior television news producer at CNN covering business, economics and personal finance.
-Her career explaining complicated money issues began more than 10 years ago when she landed a gig at CNNfn and she's been hooked ever since.
+Her career explaining complicated money issues began when she landed a gig at CNNfn and she's been hooked ever since.
 Stephanie earned a Certificate in Financial Planning from NYU and is an adjunct instructor at NYU's School of Professional Studies, Department of Finance & Law.
-She is an active member of the Financial Planning Association of New York and is frequently quoted in the media (Yahoo Finance, USA Today, Huffington Post, MSN Money, AARP and others) on personal finance issues.
+She is a member of the Financial Therapy Association and is frequently quoted in the media (Yahoo Finance, USA Today, Forbes, Glamour, MSN Money, AARP and others) on personal finance issues.

 Mystery and misconceptions about stocks and bonds leave many people on the sidelines.
 Putting your hard-earned income or inheritance in a savings account may feel "safe" but it's likely to undermine your ability to reach some of your biggest goals in life, like buying a home, paying for your child's college education, achieving financial independence and retiring in comfort.